JackSzwergold/Cheat-Sheets/content/Using an Ubuntu Linux Server 3.md

 Template: index
 ---

-## Using an Ubuntu Linux Server 3

-By Jack Szwergold

 ### Part 3: Monitoring and Securing Your Ubuntu Server

 In part 3 of my tutorial I will explain how to setup useful monitoring and security tools.
 You should never be in a situation where you cannot be able to review and assess server health.
 Being able to monitor and secure your server is the key to running a safe and stable server environment.